-I have discovered a little piece of magic: Indigo.
-On a tour with En Vía this past week, Stella – a weaver in Teotítlan – was explaining to us how she utilizes natural dyes in her tapetes (rugs), including Indigo.
+I discovered a little piece of magic when, on an En Via tour, Stella – a weaver in Teotitlán – explained to us how she uses natural dyes in her tapetes (rugs), including indigo.

-What I have discovered is that these seemingly plain rocks do indeed have a story to tell.
+And I have discovered that these seemingly plain rocks do indeed have a story to tell.
 The plant, Indigofera suffruticosa, also known as Añil, is one of the oldest dyes used for textiles and printing.
-Moreover, it remains relevant today.
-As expressed by Seventeen Magazine, “[d]eep indigo denim is your go-to wash!
-It will make your booty look amazing.”
-(If Seventeen says so, it must be true.)

-Throughout its long life, Indigo has journeyed from India – the earliest major production center for Indigo – to Europe, where it was popularized by the Greeks and Romans as a luxury product.
-With the onset of the Spanish colonization of Latin America, the Spaniards promoted the production of Indigo among its colonies and its production continues today, although to a lesser degree.
+Throughout its long life, indigo has journeyed from India – its earliest major production center – to Europe, where it was popularized by the Greeks and Romans as a luxury product.
+With the onset of the Spanish colonization of Latin America, the Spaniards promoted the production of indigo among their colonies and its production continues today, although to a lesser degree.
 Each year the state of Oaxaca produces about 100 kilograms of indigo.

 It is then pulverized and transformed into a powder.
 In Oaxaca, traditionalists may use a metate (mortar and pestle) to grind the solidified plant material, others may choose a speedier method, such as a coffee grinder.
 It is then mixed with water and used as a dye.

 To give you an idea of scope, it takes about 200 kg of plants to produce 1 kg of indigo dye.
-Given this long, laborious process, Indigo – along with the other natural dyes used by Stella’s family – is quite expensive.
-Despite higher prices, Indigo remains a sought after component, even today.
+Given this long, laborious process, indigo – along with the other natural dyes used by Stella’s family – is quite expensive.
+But despite higher prices, it remains a sought after component, even today.

 This plant has had quite a journey.
 With roots in ancient civilizations, it is conserved in the workspace of Oaxacan weavers like Stella, and graces the streets of the world in the form of denim.
 Indigo – a magical plant, indeed.